New Poll Shows Nearly Half Of America Favors Donald Trump’s Impeachment

 “These are generally higher numbers than during the Mueller investigation and most consider his actions inappropriate, even if not impeachable,” he added.

-According to what a Democratic operative reportedly told The Hill, the true test of whether or not impeachment will mark a success for Democrats is to see how independent voters react if and when the House formally passes an impeachment vote.
+According to what a Democratic operative reportedly told The Hill, the true test of whether or not impeachment will be successful for Democrats is by looking at the reactions of independent voters if and when the House formally passes an impeachment vote.

 “The only poll that will really matter is after the House votes to impeach him, only then will we know if independents in key states think he should be impeached,” the operative reportedly said.